vivaansinghvi07/rocket-league-custom-quickchats/README.md

 ## Setup and Usage

 With single scripts, all the code you need to make it work is on one file.
 With multi-scripts, the code is divided into several files.
 It is recommended that you use the single-scripts, but you can also use multi-scripts if you have an IDE and want to see the code.
+MAKE SURE YOU HAVE YOUR INPUT DEVICE (CONTROLLER OR KEYBOARD) CONNECTED BEFORE YOU RUN THE PROGRAM.

 ### With Single-Scripts: